-The Mississippi is one of the most prominent rivers in the United States, stretching 2,350 miles and flowing through 10 US states.
-On the east of the river are 26 more states, fourteen of which make up America’s east coast.
-Some of these states, like Florida, have as many as 44 snake species, while others like Maine have none.
+The Mississippi is one of the longest rivers in the United States, flowing 2,350 miles through 10 US states.
+On the east of the river are 26 states, fourteen of which make up America’s east coast.
+Some of these states, like Florida, have as many as 44 snake species.

 How Many Venomous Snake Species Live East of the Mississippi River?